 Welcome to Month 2!
 We're about to unlock one of the most powerful concepts in AI: embeddings.
-These magical arrays of numbers allow computers to understand meaning, find similar content, and power search engines that actually understand what you're looking for.
+These arrays of numbers let computers compare meaning — and once you see how, there's nothing magical about it.
+They let computers find similar content and power search engines that actually understand what you're looking for.

 The Problem: Computers Don't Understand Text